 Q: How will developers benefit from Amazon Pinpoint?

-A: Amazon Pinpoint offers developers a single API layer, CLI support and client side SDK support to be able to extend the communication channels through which their applications engage users.
-These channels include: email, SMS Text Messaging and Mobile Push Notifications.
+A: Amazon Pinpoint offers developers a single API layer, CLI support, and client-side SDK support to be able to extend the communication channels through which their applications engage users.
+These channels include: email, SMS text messaging, and push notifications, voice messages, and custom channels.
 Amazon Pinpoint also provides developers with an analytics system that tracks app user behavior and user engagement.
 With this service, developers can learn how each user prefers to engage and can personalize their end-user's experience to increase the value of the developer's applications.

 Amazon Pinpoint also helps developers address multiple messaging use-cases such direct or transactional messaging, targeted or campaign messaging and event-based messaging.
 Integrating and enabling all their end-user engagement channels via Amazon Pinpoint, developers can create a 360-degree view of user engagement across all customer touch points.